PsChris825/TheAutoBlueprint-CapStone/TheAutoBlueprint-server/CapStoneProposal.md

 **UI:**
 - **Component**: `ModificationPlanForm`
     - **Fields**:
-        - **Vehicle Selection**: Dropdowns or search fields to choose year, make, and model of the car (data pulled from an external API).
+        - **Vehicle Selection**: Dropdowns or search fields to choose year, make, and model of the carId (data pulled from an external API).
         - **Modification Details**: Text area for entering a description of the modification plan.
         - **Parts Section**:
             - Input fields for part name, part number, manufacturer, OEM number, weight, details, price, and supplier URLs.
             - Ability to search for parts using an external API.
-            - Dropdown or multi-select input for specifying which car models the part fits.
+            - Dropdown or multi-select input for specifying which carId models the part fits.
         - **Timeline Section**:
             - Inputs for start dates, end dates, and estimated hours for each modification step.
         - **Submit Button**: To save the modification plan to the database.